Standard Chartered down 16 percent in early trade

-LONDON Shares in Standard Chartered (STAN.L) fell sharply in early trade on Tuesday after New York's top bank regulator threatened to strip the British bank of its state banking license, saying it hid $250 billion in transactions tied to Iran.
+LONDON Aug 7 Shares in Standard Chartered fell sharply in early trade on Tuesday after New York's top bank regulator threatened to strip the British bank of its state banking licence, saying it hid $250 billion in transactions tied to Iran.

 "Given that the shares are not especially cheap, particularly in relative terms, it may be the shares remain in the doldrums for a while now that their blameless reputation has suffered a knock," one top 15 investor in the British bank told Reuters on condition of anonymity.